MoteCHaDlab/microbes_pipeline/README.md

 # CHaD_microbes_pipeline
- Code for doing microbial analyses in R
+ Example code for doing microbial analyses in R using data from:

+Williams SD, Klinges JG, Zinman S, Clark AS, Bartels E, Villoch Diaz Maurino M, Muller EM.
+2022.
+Geographically driven differences in microbiomes of Acropora cervicornis originating from different regions of Florida's Coral Reef.
+PeerJ 10:e13574 https://doi.org/10.7717/peerj.13574

 ## Outline
 INSERT description of what code files are included here, like a table of contents with file descriptions